Lambert Tree: Legacy

 A patron of the arts, Judge Tree and his wife had an artists studio constructed in 1894 at 603-621 N. State St., to provide low cost housing and space for artists.
 The Tree Studio Building is important architecturally for its picturesque details of the period.
 After its original construction, two wings (located on Ohio and Ontario) were added during 1912–1913, forming a distinctive courtyard.
 This U-shaped complex is now closed off at the other end by the Medinah Temple.
 Tree Studios is one of the nation's oldest such studios, the original portion being designated a Chicago landmark February 26, 1997.
-Lambert Tree Avenue in Highland Park, Ilinois was named after him.
-In Lincoln Park, Lambert Tree gifted the statue of René-Robert Cavelier, Sieur de La Salle, a bronze statute by the Belgian sculptor, Count Jacques de Lalaing (artist) and erected in October 1889.
+Lambert Tree Avenue in Highland Park, Illinois, was named after him.
+In Lincoln Park, Lambert Tree gifted the statue of René-Robert Cavelier, Sieur de La Salle, a bronze statue by the Belgian sculptor, Count Jacques de Lalaing (artist) and erected in October 1889.
 Tree was also responsible for the gift to the city of A Signal of Peace, an equestrian bronze by Cyrus Edwin Dallin which he had created for the 1893 World's Columbian Exposition and also erected in the Park along the lakeshore.